Summary

 How to prepare

 Until the Government launches its consultation and any revisions to the Conduct Regulations are made, the true impact of the changes to the employment framework for employment businesses is unknown.
-The policy intent on the tax changes is perhaps clearer, although the proposed legislation and additional technical guidance on some of the practical aspects is awaited.
+The tax changes are clearer, now that the Government has published its proposed legislation and draft HMRC guidance.

 - Try to understand their labour supply chain to understand their reliance on umbrella companies and other labour supply arrangements that may be caught by the new rules, undertaking any necessary strengthened due diligence processes to identify areas of risk